integrated-land-simulator/model_description/descript/matsiro.md

 $W_{c\max}$ is set at 0.2 mm as a standard value, and the same value is used with respect to the liquid and solid phases.

-The natural dripping due to gravity $D_g$ is, after Rutter et al. (1975), assumed to be
+The natural dripping due to gravity $D_g$ is, after @Rutter1975-bg, assumed to be

 $$
  D_g(w_c) = D_1 \exp(D_2 w_c)